bhaddacak/bhaddacak.github.io/_pages/grammarbooks.md

 >
 > An example I would like to mention is [*Vuttodayamañjarī*](https://drive.google.com/file/d/1I01XNzzferehq8QD2ZwBDo3TPYSd60SL/view) written in Thai by Ven.
 Gandhasārābhivaṃsa (2002, MCU).
 This is the best commentary on Vuttodaya I have ever seen.
 It presents prosodic forms in tables easily understood by the reader.
 That is a good commentary should be nowadays.

-[^ai]: You may think AI technology finally can translate Pāli accurately.
+[^ai]: Some may think AI technology finally can translate Pāli accurately.
 I think it can do to some degree, but not accurate as human experts do.
 That is because AI learns from existing data, and we do not have data of Pāli translations that much like living languages.
 Even though ChatGTP knows many things, it is sometimes completely wrong.
 The best solution is putting your knowledge in your language articulately, then one day everyone can understand it.

 - [Subodhālaṅkāra](/subho)
 - [Subodhālaṅkāraṭīkā](/subhotika)